How to Develop Incredible Self-Discipline

 What is a Discomfort Journal?

 Basically, this is going to be a journal you keep every night or week, depending on your schedule.
 In it, you will write down what you did that pushed you out of your comfort zone.
+This can be training when you didn’t want to, working on a new skill, running, or anything else.

 By forcing yourself to perform certain activities, you will be developing your self-discipline.
 And the discomfort journal just helps you to hold yourself accountable.